In the previous chapter we reviewed the story of Isaac's unintentional blessing of Jacob and the results of this.

 - Jacob worked an additional seven years for his father-in-law.

-- Theirs was a strange blended family that they all lived in.
+- Theirs was a strange blended family which they all lived.

 They did not allow a single bad or inconvenient thing to totally destroy them.
 They all had faith in God (note that each of them competed and were in conflict with the other but kept calling on God as individuals for help).
 God's people roll with the punches knowing that the objective is not to win every round but to finish the fight.
 Through Christ we can all roll with the punches when the going is rough and still finish as victors in the end.

-- What is significant about Isaac redoing the blessing to Jacob?
+- What is significant about Isaac redoing the blessing upon Jacob?

 - What was significant about Esau's reaction to Isaac blessing Jacob?

-- Summarize the events in Genesis 28 that speak to the covenant of God with Jacob and how we can apply these to our lives?
+- Summarize the events in Genesis 28 that speak to the covenant of God with Jacob and how we can apply this to our lives.

 - Read the covenant God made with Jacob from Genesis 28:13-15 and answer the following questions:

 - How is God's promise to Jacob in verse 15 and I John 1:5-10 related to our relationship with God today?

 - Summarize the events between Jacob and Laban from Genesis 29.